Accessibility Tools

 Applications

-ESWT is used to safely treat a wide array of acute and chronic musculoskeletal pain, stress fractures and reduction of scar tissue.
+These technologies are used to safely treat a wide array of acute and chronic musculoskeletal pain, stress fractures and reduction of scar tissue.
 It promotes bone and tendon healing.

 Conditions treated include: